 Pop sensation Sabrina Carpenter brought a clever touch of cinematic wit to the Metropolitan Museum, uniting with the house of Dior for a custom gown that appeared to be constructed entirely from old, repurposed celluloid film strips.
 The structural ballgown silhouette featured a fitted bodice that erupted into a massive, architectural skirt made from woven, dark film reels that caught the flashing cameras with a distinct, glossy sheen.

-The look was a deliberate, layered homage to Hollywood history, referencing old film archives while maintaining a hyper-modern, pop-star energy.
+The look was a deliberate, clever, layered homage to Hollywood history, referencing old film archives while maintaining a hyper-modern, pop-star energy.
 Accompanied by exceptional diamonds from Chopard, Carpenter managed to balance high-art theatricality with genuine high-fashion execution, proving that conceptual dressing can still be incredibly chic when backed by a flawless fit.
+The garments were worn with such energy that was a great coupling between theme, concept embodied effortlessly by Sabrina.

 The Golden Age of Glamour: Suki Waterhouse in Michael Kors and Boucheron